 Two days ago, Google officially launched Newsstand, an app that combines Play Magazines and Currents to offer an all-in-one-place news source.
 To celebrate the launch of this new product, the company is now offering several magazines for free or at a discounted rate, presumably so potential customers can get their feet wet and see what the mag experience is all about.

 There's a pretty wide variety of titles available for free and/or cheap right now, including MaximumPC, Men's Health, People, PC Gamer, Maxim, Wired, Women's Health, Entertainment Weekly, Runners, In Style, Sports Illustrated, BeerAdvocate, Vanity Fair, Bicycling, Linux Format, Redbook, and a lot more.
 Read More

 We've been hearing/seeing/talking about Newsstand for the past several weeks, and it's officially live as of now.
 As expected, the app takes the place of Play Magazines, but it also replaces Currents as a news reader.
 It's basically becoming the go-to place for news, magazines, and online feeds.
 Everything you want to read all in once place.
 That's cool.

 You can hit up the latest publications in the Play Store, including the New York Times, WSJ, and a lot more, browse the magazines section, or just add your favorite site's feed quickly and easily.
+And finally, there's a way to bookmark stories to save them for later.
 Read More

 Earlier this week, we posted the first look at the upcoming Android Play Store app v4.4.
 As it turns out, besides sporting a new look and a secret message to the teardown team, the updated Play Store is strongly hinting at another new arrival - one we've been waiting for since March.
 And now we have the updated name for it - Google Play Newsstand.